 Now that you know the top benefits of getting the CFA charter, you might be thinking of firing up Google and searching for “how do you become a CFA?”
-Instead of going to all that trouble, you can instanly learn how to become a CFA charterholder by clicking this link.
+We’ll save you the trouble.
+You can instanly learn how to become a CFA charterholder by reading this article.

 Have your voice heard as a published guest writer in our blog.